jrieke/streamlit-analytics/README.md

 **Track & visualize user inputs to your streamlit app.**

 This is a small extension for the fantastic [streamlit](https://www.streamlit.io/) framework.
-With just one line of code, it counts page views, tracks all user inputs to streamlit widgets, and visualizes the results directly in your browser.
+With just one line of code, it counts page views, tracks all inputs to your streamlit widgets across users, and visualizes the results directly in your browser.
 Think Google Analytics but for streamlit.

 <p align="center">
     <img src="images/example.png" width=600>